kyma-project/telemetry-manager/docs/user/04-metrics.md

 ### Multiple MetricPipeline support

-Up to three MetricPipeline resources at a time are supported at the moment.
+Up to three MetricPipeline resources at a time are supported.

 ## Troubleshooting

-- Symptom: Traces are not arriving at the destination at all.
+- Symptom: Traces don't arrive at the destination at all.

    Cause: That might be due to {add reasons}.